71 Discounts for College Students

 Discounts on Travel and Transportation

 For many students, travel is a big part of their budget.
-They may travel from school to home or perhaps they need to have a car in order to commute to school from home and to get to their job.
+They may travel from school to home, or perhaps they need a car in order to commute to school and to their job.
 Here are thirteen discounts for students, all in the travel category: